-Crispy chicken, combined with a creamy bacon, mushroom, mustard and wine sauce.
+Crispy bone-in, skin-on chicken (breasts or thighs), combined with a creamy bacon, mushroom, mustard and white wine sauce.
 Easy enough for weeknight, but also special enough for company!

 I love the extra flavour that skin-on/bone-in chicken brings to this dish, but if you only have or just want to use boneless/skinless, go ahead and do that.
 Simply adjust both the skillet browning and oven time accordingly (less time for both, as boneless will cook more quickly and you don’t have skin you need to “brown”.

+Wine – Use any white wine you have and hand and enjoy.
 Don’t have or want to cook with wine?
-Simply replace with 1 cup more chicken broth and maybe a tablespoon of white wine vinegar for some acidity.
+Simply replace with 1 cup more chicken broth and maybe a tablespoon of white wine vinegar or lemon juice for some acidity.

-Top Tip!
-Make your own creme fraiche by combining 1 cup heavy whipping cream with and 2 Tsp buttermilk in a glass jar.
+Make your own crème fraîche by combining 1 cup heavy whipping cream with and 2 teaspoons of buttermilk in a glass jar.
 Cover and let stand at room temperature for 12 to 24 hours, or until very thick.
-Stir well, then refrigerate up to 10 days.
+(I like to cover with a paper towel that is secured to the jar with a rubber band or string.
+Once thickened, stir well, then refrigerate up to 10 days.

 Get the Recipe: Saucy French Chicken